viviancreates/java-fundamentals/assessments/airport_terminal_wip/README.md

   - This keeps data structures simple
   - Keep it simple and wrap related pieces of data together if they always belong together
     - ...easier to test, avoids confusing multiple maps(shopping cart assessment -> had to update both maps)

+## Questions
+- Is it better to put the validation in the model or csvrepo - is the passenger existing -> none